opea-project/GenAIEval/evals/benchmark/grafana/README.md

 You should now access `localhost:9090/targets?search=` to open the Prometheus UI.

-### 1.1 CPU Metrics (optional)
+### 1.1 Node Metrics (optional)

-The Prometheus Node Exporter is required for collecting CPU metrics.
+The Prometheus Node Exporter is required for collecting CPU/memory/network/storage metrics metrics.
 Deploy the Node Exporter via tarball by the [guide](https://prometheus.io/docs/guides/node-exporter/#installing-and-running-the-node-exporter).

 Or install it in a K8S cluster by the following commands: